Systems & Root Cause Analysis

 Or you might like the definition of systematic:

 methodical in procedure or plan : marked by thoroughness and regularity

 The outcome of a systematic process is known in advance.
 It can be predicted.
-Thus success is assured.
+Thus, success is assured.

-You might think this is true of all root cause analysis tools, but you would be wrong.
-Most root cause analysis tools are based on some kind of brainstorming – cause-and-effect – experienced based troubleshooting process that is NOT very systematic.
+You might think this is true of all root cause analysis tools, but that would be wrong.
+Most root cause analysis tools are based on some kind of cause-and-effect brainstorming.
+These experienced-based troubleshooting techniques are NOT very systematic, consistent, or organized.

 Even a process like communicating verbally can be observed for weaknesses in the “system” of communication.

-By spotting problems and recommending improvements, we can recommend better, well thought out systematic processes to perform work and thereby achieve superior, consistent, predictable results – PERFORMANCE IMPROVEMENT.
+By spotting problems and recommending improvements, we can recommend better, well thought out, systematic processes to perform work and achieve superior, consistent, predictable results.
+This leads to PERFORMANCE IMPROVEMENT.